Captum

 The percentage of samples that are classified as `Clicked` after zeroing out sparse features: 0.0%

-If we zero out dense features we notice that about the half of the Ads are still classified and Clicked.
-If we look closer into the scores we will noticed that for some samples that scores have even increased.
+If we zero out dense features, we notice that almost all Ads still classified as Clicked.
+If we look closer into the scores we will noticed that for some samples the scores have even increased.

 In [18]: